shreyasganesh0/EFTLocking/README.md

 1. include/main.h contains the macro NUM_ACCS used to define the max number of accounts that can be initialized.
 Update this number to be atleast the number of accounts in the input file

+2. If facing syscall error please run the build/etf_debug build instead which is garunteed to run on any system unlike the build/etf binary.